SamuraiRabbit/palletShipmentCalculator/readme.md

 * CSS ![css](./images/css.png) (WIP)

 ## Setup
-* Download index.html, main.js and style.css and save in the same folder.
+* Download files and keep them in the same folder.
 * Open index.html in your web browser to use the calculator.

 ## Project Status